Fastvue

 Balancing security, transparency, privacy, and productivity: Which monitoring software is right for your team

-Further to this, employee monitoring tools that track workers' every move, from bathroom breaks to other household members walking through an employee's space, are shown to create high levels of anxiety and stress.
+Employee monitoring tools that track workers' every move, from bathroom breaks to other household members walking through an employee's space, are shown to create high levels of anxiety and stress.
 The sense of being watched can create a toxic workplace environment where job satisfaction and productivity dips.

-Additionally, these tools collect vast amounts of personal data, including photographs, screenshots of personal emails, and insights into private activities, raising concerns about the potential misuse or unauthorized access to sensitive information.
+These tools collect vast amounts of personal data, including photographs, screenshots of personal emails, and insights into private activities, raising concerns about the potential misuse or unauthorized access to sensitive information.

-As Professor Peter Leonard of UNSW Business School explains: “There is understandable concern among employees about employers spying on their activities.
+Professor Peter Leonard of UNSW Business School explains: “There is understandable concern among employees about employers spying on their activities.
 There are many examples where employers are demonstrably intrusive and disrespectful in their monitoring practices.

 “Some employers simply don’t understand how to implement responsible data governance practices that limit monitoring to that which is reasonable, necessary, and proportionate,” says Prof. Leonard.